 Kombucha tea seems to be the latest wellness craze – a fermented beverage that has long been taken as an elixir for longevity and good health.
-But all for good reason – it’s health benefits are numerous and it actually happens to taste quite delicious.
-But first, let me explain a little more about it for those who are new to ferments…
+But all for good reason - it's health benefits are numerous and it actually happens to taste quite delicious.
+Learn about kombucha, the benefits, and how to make it.

 What is Kombucha?